Aditisoni99/Breast-cancer-Prediction-/README.md

-# Python-final-project # Breast Cancer Prediction using Wisconson Dataset
+# Breast Cancer Prediction using Wisconsin Dataset
 # Overview of Breast Cancer Prediction Using Machine Learning Models: Decision Tree and Naive Bayes
 This project aims to predict whether a breast tumor is malignant or benign using two machine learning models: Decision Tree and Naïve Bayes.
 The dataset contains diagnostic measurements of breast tumors, and the models are trained to classify tumors based on these measurements.